-Celiac disease is caused by a reaction to gliadin - a gluten protein found in wheat, barley, rye, and sometimes oats.
+Celiac disease is a chronic digestive disorder resulting from an immune reaction to gliadin, a gluten protein found in wheat, barley, rye, and sometimes oats.

 Some common symptoms of celiac disease include:

 - gastrointestinal symptoms, such as abdominal cramps, diarrhea, gas, nausea and vomiting, and bloating

 - foul-smelling stools with excess fat in them

 - bone and joint pain

 - malnutrition and nutrition deficiencies, including a lack of vitamin B12, D, and K